 Tanya's previous role was communications lead for an adaptation and resilience knowledge exchange network based out of the Environmental Change Institute at the University of Oxford.
-Her role was to synthesise, translate and communicate critical research outputs for use by decision-making communities, and coordinate engagement and knowledge transfer activities.
 One of her more innovative communication projects was a climate change murder/mystery game (see Publications for further details).

 As a promoter of genuine communication and engagement, Tanya is an advocate for the experts in these new days of ‘google-fuelled online warriors’.
-Before her time at Oxford, she built her marcomms career across government programmes both in Australia and the UK in diverse policy areas such as climate change, agriculture, training and skills, industry and trade.
-She is currently at the South Australian Attorney-General's Department when she is not 'PhD-ing'.
+Before her time at Oxford, she built her marcomms career across government programmes both in Australia and the UK in diverse policy areas such as climate change, agriculture, water management, training and skills, and industry and trade.

 Aside from her academic and professional interests, Tanya is Mum to a 'spirited' tween daughter, hangs onto her dream of being published in The New Yorker one day, and is very proudly 3.5 years car-free!